MUDE-2025/GA1.2/README.md

 *Due: Friday, September 12, 2025.
 This assignment is still ungraded.
 You do not need to submit anything.*

+You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/GA1.2/README.html.
+After the deadline, this link will include solutions.
+The preview of the assignment version is shared here: https://mude.citg.tudelft.nl/workbook-2025/no_solutions/assignments/GA1.2/README.html.
+Pages can be downloaded as `.md` and `.ipynb` files to your computer.

 This assignment is split into three parts that are independent from each other:

 1. [Numerical integration, based on an example from hydrological data analysis](./1-discharge-numerical-integration.ipynb)